Student Policies: Sexual Misconduct

 The sexual orientation and/or gender identity of individuals engaging in sexual activity is not relevant to allegations under this policy.

 It is imperative that all community members understand the terms and definition listed here.
+Again, students have an obligation to help uphold the standards of the community.
+Go to this page to report a violation, including a Title IX (sexual misconduct) violation.

 Statement of Nondiscrimination